 The “Orange” model of data management – an overview

-You are probably thinking: there are plenty of different data management and data governance models and industry reference guides.
+You are probably thinking: plenty of different data management and governance models and industry reference guides exist.
 Why would you develop a new model in the first place?
-The key reasons I have explained in detail in my first article about the “Orange” model of data management and the book where I provide an overview of this model.
+I have explained the key reasons in my first article about the “Orange” model of data management and the book where I provide an overview of this model.
 In short, the three key reasons were:

-There are several well-known and frequently used industry reference guides and maturity models and they have fundamental conceptual differences and metamodels of data management/governance.
+- Several well-known and frequently used industry reference guides and maturity models have fundamental conceptual differences and metamodels of data management/governance.

-These differences lead to unaligned data management concepts, terms, definitions.
+- These differences lead to unaligned data management concepts, terms, and definitions.

-They all are not sufficiently focused on the practical implementation of data management.
+- They are not sufficiently focused on the practical implementation of data management.